ibm-cloud-docs/hs-crypto/initialize_hsm.md

 The Trusted Key Entry plug-in provides a limited set of functions for managing domains on EP11 crypto modules assigned to an {{site.data.keyword.cloud}} user account.
 The plug-in allows you to load your master key values.
 The master key value is not known to any part of the {{site.data.keyword.cloud_notm}} other than the target domains on the target crypto modules.

-Take may take 20-30 minutes to complete this task.
+It might take 20-30 minutes for you to complete this task.

 ## Before you begin